Luca-Hu/sharePlacesApp-Frontend/README.md

 - 1、Authentication & Authorization

-As a visitor, you can enter other user's homepage, view their posted picture and click the "View On Map" button to check the location on Google Map.
+As a visitor, you can browser other user's homepage, view their posted picture and click the "View On Map" button to check the location on Google Map.
 But visitor can not edit/delete other user's places.

 - 2、User Sign-up & Sign-in